 At The Grange we offer our pupils a broad and balanced curriculum.
 Our curriculum reaches far beyond the classroom, we provide opportunities for children to participate in a number of events and activities designed to both enhance the delivery of the statutory National Curriculum and provide learning opportunities beyond the statutory requirements.

-This section of the website gives a brief outline of some of the curriculum enhancements that we provided during the 2016 - 2017 academic year.
+This section of the website gives a brief outline of some of the curriculum enhancements that we provide.

 In addition to the statutory Physical Education Curriculum, we provide children with the opportunity to take part in a number of competitive events both in school and against other schools.
-In 2016 - 2017 we competed in the following events.
+We compete in the following events.

 (further details on the school’s sporting achievements can be found in the sports premium section of the school website)